 # 1: reach out to your state senator

 You can look up your Senator here, along with their email address, phone number, and office address.
-It’s great if your Senator is a member of the Government, Military and Veteran’s Affairs Committee (where LB 125 is now), but you can ALSO write to these Senators along with your own.
+It’s great if your Senator is a member of the Government, Military and Veteran’s Affairs Committee (where LB 125 and LB 793 are now), but you can ALSO write to these Senators along with your own.

 Personal emails and letters are more effective than form letters, but we have an example letter and some tips below.
 You can also call your Senator and leave a message with their staff.

-NOTE: We are focused on passing LB 125 in Nebraska, but if you are from another state, we encourage you to check out to your state chapter of Rank the Vote, or our friends at FairVote and the Ranked Choice Voting Resource Center.
+NOTE: We are focused on passing LB 125 and LB 793 in Nebraska, but if you are from another state, we encourage you to check out to your state chapter of Rank the Vote, or our friends at FairVote and the Ranked Choice Voting Resource Center.

 #2: Reach out to members of the Government, Military and Veterans Affairs Committee, they are: